What’s cold brew and how do you make it?

 Final quantity of coffee: 1 liter

 Grinding: Coarser than for regular filter coffee.
-Using the Wilfa grinder, we recommend the French Press or Steap setting.
+We recommend a French Press or Steap setting.

 You will also need: Two 2 liter containers/bottles, a metal sieve, and filter paper or gauze